juev/awesome-stars/README.md

 - [Keycapsss/awesome-mechanical-keyboard](https://github.com/Keycapsss/awesome-mechanical-keyboard) – ⌨️ A curated list of Open Source Mechanical Keyboard resources.
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) – 🦄  A curated list of privacy & security-focused software and services
 - [cassidoo/blahg](https://github.com/cassidoo/blahg) – Cassidy's blog template built with Astro and TinaCMS!
-- [kevincobain2000/gol](https://github.com/kevincobain2000/gol) – All in One - Dependency free (docker, local, remote) Log Viewer in Browser.
+- [kevincobain2000/gol](https://github.com/kevincobain2000/gol) – No you don't need a 64GB RAM and ElasticSearch.
+An all in One - Dependency free (docker, local, remote) Log Viewer in Browser.
 Written in GO with God Speed.

 <div id="c"></div>